 When was DisplayPort Released?

 DisplayPort 2.1 was released in 2022 and was adopted by a couple of products on the market, namely the new AMD Radeon RX7000 and AMD Radeon PRO W7000 Series GPUs.
-A big value proposition for these GPUs is the future-proofing for displays, adding DisplayPort 2.1 alongside the existing HDMI 2.1 port.
-While still new, there aren't many devices that support DisplayPort 2.1.
+In 2025 NVIDIA announced the release of the RTX 50-series GPUs that also now support the DisplayPort 2.1 standard.
+A big value proposition for these GPUs is the future-proofing for displays, adding DP 2.1 alongside the existing HDMI 2.1 port.
+Post-launch of AMD's last generation GPUs and before the release of NVIDIA's RTX 50-series, more and more monitors have been released with DisplayPort 2.1 support.
 In this blog, we will discuss the key differences in DisplayPort 2.1 including bitrate, peak resolutions, peak refresh rates, and relevance to HDMI 2.1.

 Quick Background on Display Connectors DisplayPort and HDMI

-HDMI, arguably the more popular sibling, is an audio-visual interconnect developed in 2002 to replace and improve upon DVI, combining video and audio in a smaller unified port.
-It also ended up replacing VGA, red, yellow, white Component, and other forms of video output cables.
-HDMI became the de facto standard for connecting media devices to a video output.
+HDMI, arguably the more popular sibling, is an audio-visual interconnect developed in 2002 to replace and improve upon DVI.
+It combines video and audio in a smaller unified port and also ended up replacing VGA, red, yellow, white Component, and other forms of video output cables.
+HDMI became the standard for connecting media devices to a video output.

-DisplayPort or DP is also an audio-visual interconnect developed in 2006 to replace the blocky white and block blue DVI and VGA cables on computers and monitors.
+DisplayPort or DP is also an audio-visual interconnect developed in 2006 to replace the blocky white VGA cables on computers and monitors.
 It differs from HDMI by using a packetized data transmission, a form of digital communication used in Ethernet, USB, and PCIe.
 From the start, DisplayPort has always been able to deliver more data, thus supporting higher resolutions at higher refresh rates than HDMI.
-DP is more common on just PCs and Laptops connecting to computer monitors.
+DP is more common on Desktops, Workstations, and Laptops for connecting to monitors.
+TVs have continued to use the HDMI standard.

 What is DisplayPort 2.1